FanaHOVA/new-alessio/src/pages/index.md

       team.
 I previously worked at a few different startups, founded my own, played competitive Halo and Call of Duty, was involved in the Pro Evolution Soccer modding scene, and a lot more stuff.
 Always happy to chat with folks with similar interests!
+You can find me at afanelli \[at] 645ventures.com, or @FanaHOVA on Twitter.
     actions:
       - type: action
         label: Contact Me